cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming

 We now give a brief comparison between \ourmethod, which was first developed in \cite{monteiro2024low} and the LoRADS method developed in \cite{han2024low}. \ourmethod utilizes an inexact AL method to solve \eqref{eq:sdp-primal}.
-It solves each of its AL subproblems over the spectraplex $\argmin_{X\in \Delta^{n}}\quad C \bullet X + p^\top (\mathcal{A}(X) - b) + \frac{\beta}{2} \| \mathcal{A}X - b\|^2$ by first restricting them to the space of matrices of rank at most $r$ through the transformation $X=UU^{T}$ and then applying a nonconvex solver to the reformulation.
-It uses a low-rank Frank-Wolfe step to escape from a possible spurious stationary point obtained by the nonconvex solver, a step which also potentially increases the rank of the current iterate.
+It solves a sequence of AL subproblems of the form $\argmin_{X\in \Delta^{n}_\tau}\ C \bullet X + p^\top (\mathcal{A}(X) - b) + \beta \| \mathcal{A}X - b\|^2/2$ by first restricting them to the space of matrices of the form $X=UU^{\top}$, where the number of columns $r$ of $U$ is significantly smaller than $n$, and then applying a nonconvex solver to the reformulation.
+It uses a low-rank Frank-Wolfe step to escape from a possible spurious stationary point obtained by the nonconvex solver, a step which generally adds an additional column to $U$.

 LoRADS, on the other hand, adopts a two-stage approach.
 In their first stage, they utilize the low-rank limited-memory BFGS AL method of Burer and Monteiro as a warm-start strategy for their second stage.
 The second stage of LoRADS also utilizes an inexact AL method applied to \eqref{eq:sdp-primal} but the major difference being the way the AL subproblems are reformulated.
-In contrast to the $X=UU^{T}$ change of variables used by \ourmethod, LoRADS reformulates them by replacing $X$ by $UV^{T}$ and adding the constraint $U=V$.
+In contrast to the $X=UU^{\top}$ change of variables used by \ourmethod, LoRADS reformulates them by replacing $X$ by $UV^{\top}$ and adding the constraint $U=V$.
 It then approximately solves these nonconvex reformulations of the AL subproblems by an alternating minimization penalty-type approach which penalizes $U=V$ constraint and alternately minimizes with respect to the blocks $U$ and $V$ using the conjugate gradient method.
 Similar to \ourmethod, the inexact stationary solutions of the nonconvex AL reformulations may not be near global solutions of the AL subproblems as they are not necessarily equivalent.
 In contrast to \ourmethod, LoRADS uses a heuristic that increases the number of columns of $U$ and $V$ to attempt to escape from the these spurious solutions.